ADULT BASIC EDUCATION

 Call today to learn about free adult reading, math, GED and English language programs available in your community.

-Anyone 16 or older and not enrolled in high school may receive free, basic academic instruction in the following areas:
+Anyone 17 or older and not enrolled in high school.

 Language Arts / Reading